apigee/apigee-edge-drupal/README.md

  on the "Extend" page of a Drupal site (/admin/modules).

 # Planned features
-* __Team Roles__: Site admins can manage roles and permissions available for in teams submodule.
+* __Team Roles__: Site admins can manage roles and permissions available for developers in teams submodule.
 * __API Docs__: Submodule to publish documentation to your site using OpenAPI specs

 ## Installing